gill-gemini/profanitycheckapi/README.md

 * **URL**

+  The app on heroku is running on free dynos.
+So it will give time reachout error for first hit.
+After the server is awake , it will serve your requests.

   https://scancontent.herokuapp.com/

   OR

+  If running locally.

   localhost:8080

-  The app on heroku is running on free dynos.
-So it will give time reachout error for first hit.
-After the server is awake , it will serve your requests.

 * **METHOD && ENDPOINTS**